 Pack a cardio workout in the comfort of your home with the SF-E3912 Pre-Programmed Elliptical Trainer by Sunny Health & Fitness.
 Stride 15.

+Best of all, it’s easy to use.
 Simply just select one of the available options and stride away!
 No complicated mumbo jumbo that makes working out harder than it needs to be.
-Plus, this machine has a user weight capacity of 330 pounds, which is above the industry standard of 275-300 pounds.
-I like that the SF-E3912 is a more inclusive option than most budget machines, which again might make it a solid option for new exercisers.
+Plus, this machine has a user weight capacity of 330 pounds, which is above the industry standard of 275 to 300 pounds.
+Despite this, tall people may find this machine a bit too compact for them—with a 15.5-inch stride length, it’s not meant for vertically gifted people, earning it a middle-of-the-road 3 out of 5 in the ergonomics category.

 When you’re ready to kick things up a notch, the Sunny elliptical has 16 different resistance options that can easily be utilized via the display.

 A few things I don’t love?
 The complicated assembly and the subpar warranty.
 I would definitely recommend grabbing a friend and a Phillips head screwdriver to make the process a little easier.
-The instructions given aren’t very clear and although the needed tools are provided, using your own screwdriver makes things quicker.
+Kate says she did this on her own, and the instructions given aren’t very clear.
+She says that while the needed tools are provided, using your own screwdriver makes things quicker.
+This earned it a 3.5-out-of-5 in our delivery and assembly category.

-Let’s talk about the warranty––with just three years on the frame and only 180 days for all other pieces, I am leary about the long-term durability of this machine.
-Although I didn’t experience any issues, I haven’t used the SF-E3912 for three years and can’t speak to long-term sturdiness.
+Let’s talk about the warranty—with just three years on the frame and only 180 days for all other pieces, I am concerned about the long-term durability of this machine.
+Although we didn’t experience any issues, we haven’t used the SF-E3912 for three years and can’t speak to long-term sturdiness.

 Product Highlights